Anacampsis populella - Tony Davison

 ID pointers: Two forms one fairly unmarked pale yellowish-greyish and a darker form.
 The darker form is grey with an obvious black area in the dorsal half of the forewing forming a large mark when the moth is at rest (Browner in the paler form).
 A white band across the wing (creamy in the paler form).
 Variably speckled in both forms.

 Distribution: (First record: 1916 ) – (Last record: 21 August 2015 at Melbourne ) – Presumably a localised species in the county where there is Poplar & Aspen.
-Very few records, and since 1986 only three this is one which was verified by the CMR at the time and one from Toyota, Derby 28/7/2004 and one from Chesterfield 25/8/2007
+Harrison and Sterling list earliest record 1916-26 from Repton and Carvers Rocks – Abundant on Poplar and Aspen.
+Larvae May 1981 from Staunton Harold.
+Very few records, and since 1986 only three, one attracted to light from Melbourne 21/8/2015 (which was verified by the CMR at the time) and one from Toyota, Derby 28/7/2004 (verified at the time by CMR) and one from Chesterfield 25/8/2007.

 Wingspan: 14-19mm